9 Ideas to Add the Christmas Spirit to Your Home

 I used about 1 1/2 yards of flannel in a Christmas plaid and fringed the ends.
 It’s perfect for wrapping around your shoulders to keep the Baa Humbugs away.

-This throw from last year stays on the sofa for afternoon naps or movie-watching.
+This throw from a couple of years ago brings the Christmas spirit to the sofa for afternoon naps or movie-watching.

-One year this chunky blanket from Home Goods was on our bedfor extra color and to keep our toes warm.
-This year I moved into it onto the ladder.
+This chunky blanket from Home Goods was on our bed for extra color and to keep our toes warm.
+Some years I drape it on the ladder.

 The Christmas spirit is all about warmth and cozy and that’s what blankets and throws provide.

-This favorite Christmas pillow brings a fun and vintage Christmas spirit to our home.
+This favorite Christmas pillow from Home Goods brings a fun and vintage Christmas spirit to our home.

 How about our candy cane sheets?
 We can dream of sugar-plum fairies.